virajbdeshpande/AmpliconArchitect/README.md

     * `{CHROM}`: Chromosome name
     * `{START}`: Coordinate of the first basepair
     * `{END}`: Coordinate of the last basepair
 3. Cycles section: List of predicted cycles.
-Semi-colon separated fields:
+Semicolon separated fields:
     * `Cycle={CycleID}`: ID of the cycle, largest copy numbers first
     * `Copy_count={CopyCount}`: Copy count of the cycle
     * `Segments={Segment1}{Strand1},{Segment2}{Strand2},...`: List of segments and their orientation in the structure.
 The last segment loops back to connect to the first segment.